likaiucas/likaiucas.github.io/_pages/about.md

 In 2021, I obtained a bachelor's degree in space information and digital technology from the University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)).
 I ranked 2nd in my major and was recommended to the UCAS to study directly for a doctor's degree.
 I used to be an intern in [Tencent](https://www.tencent.com/en-us) advised by [Runze Zhang](https://scholar.google.com.hk/citations?user=o41-Nj8AAAAJ&hl=zh-CN&oi=ao).

 My researches focus on computer vision and remote sensing images.
 Latestly, most of my work will concentrate on Off-Nadir Images.
+I proposed a very import concept, "Offset Token", in Off-Nadir Images, which bridged the gap between former building related model and transformer based foundation models.
+In the future, I will dedicate to establish a more comprehensive knowledge system for "Offset Token".
+If you are interested in my work, please contact me.

 News
 ======